-- J NAGEMENT Τ .
-Manager 1/Control of Dial D /A/D 10 Subject Risk(s) identified Impact Management/Control of Risk Review/Assess/Revise 18 Cheques Cheques Possible theft.
+/ Subject ANAGEMENT Risk(s) identified Impact Management/Control of Risk Review/Assess/Revise 18 Cheques Cheques Possible theft.
 Bank Accounts Bank mistakes Loss Charges Loss or inability to access accounts through Bank failure.
-L All cheques must be signed by two from four named authorised signatories.
+Impact L All cheques must be signed by two from four named authorised signatories.
 HSBC Bank hold the relevant information relating to the authorised signatories.
 Clerk does not have authority to sign cheques.
-The Parish Council has one account but presently is sub-divided into three sub-divisions.
+The Parish Council has two banking accounts but presently one of the accounts is sub-divided into two.
 Existing procedures considered adequate however the Council is presently discussing arrangements to improve the process further.
 19 Payments Incorrect invoicing.
 Incorrect Payments.
 Late Payments.
 Expenses incorrectly claimed.
 Data protection breach.
 Theft or dishonesty L Financial Loss due to settlement of double or false invoices.
 The RFO to ensure accuracy of work with monthly payment list.
-Ensure banking statements and cashbook regularly up to date with council to accept financial reports monthly.
+Ensure banking statements and cashbook are kept regularly up to date with council to accept financial reports monthly.
 Dual signatory on all cheques.
-Existing procedures considered adequate 20 Budgeting Inadequate Precept does not deliver. М RFO and Financial Chair/Committee are to take responsibility to produce an effective budget yearly to ensure against financial loss.
+Existing procedures considered adequate 20 Budgeting Inadequate Precept does not deliver. М RFO and Financial Chair/Committee are to take responsibility to produce an effective annual budget to ensure against financial loss.
 Review of all services provided not to have impact on reserves.
 Budget brought to council and agreed yearly.
 Existing procedures considered adequate 21 Standing Orders Failure to comply with Statutory Obligations fairly to operate with openness and accountability.
 Suffer loss or reputation or legal challenge.
 Council unable to deliver services.
 L Standing Orders are put before council, approved and regularly reviewed.
 The council is quorate, and all decisions are made after due consideration in the best interests of its residents.
 To comply with current legislation and acts in a professional manner.
 Standing orders are placed on the council website and are available for Public Inspection at any time.
 Existing procedure adequate.
 22 Formally Adopted Financial Standing Orders Financial regulations align with current legislation.
 Work awarded incorrectly.
 Overspend on services.
 Unauthorised spend.
 Adverse Cash Flow Procurement process fails.
 Failure to meet budget.
 Inappropriate Use of public money.
 Loss from 3rd party damage on assets.
 L/M Council acts legally.
 Estimates quotations obtained where possible in accordance with Financial Regulations.
-Council to deliver best value (more than one quotation for any substantial work to be undertaken.)
+Council to deliver best value (more than one quotation for any substantial work to be undertaken (£500 - £3000).
 Formally minute to commit to expenditure.
 For major work competitive tenders would be sought.
-If problems encountered with a contract the Clerk/Caretaker would investigate the situation and report to the Council.
+If problems encountered with a contract the Clerk/RFO would investigate the situation and report to the Council.
 To ensure the contractors are insured.
 To ensure contracts are not taken on for services with no supporting funds making correct financial decisions.
 To ensure the council reserves are not depleted below recommended level.
 Internal Audit.
 Existing procedure adequate.
 Included in Financial regulations.
-23 Internal Audit Compliance М/Н Council has an internal auditor who assists the Council in ensuring that controls are properly exercised.
+23 Internal Audit Compliance M/H Council has an internal auditor who assists the Council in ensuring that controls are properly exercised.
 The Council's accounts are audited annually by external auditors.
 The new Council are very aware of the financial failings of the previous Council in following the guidelines.
-It has invested in a financial software package and has been purchased specific training.
+It has invested in a financial software package and the RFO has undergone specific financial training.
 Previous procedures were not adequate but improved procedures are now in place.